 If your application is for an embedded generation system that meets the following criteria, then in most instances, it will not require a technical review by Western Power before it can be approved:

 If your proposed embedded generation system does not meet the above criteria, then further checks are required and the application may require a technical review before being approved.
-To select an embedded generation system suitable for your individual point of supply please see our Network Integration Guidelines.
+To select an embedded generation system suitable for your individual point of supply please see our Network Integration Guidelines and Battery Inverter Energy System Requirements

 During a technical review we will determine whether the proposed inverter embedded generation system meets technical requirements for connection.
 If it does not, we will provide information on alternative options for you to consider.
 These options will help you decide whether to alter your proposed system to suit your point of supply, or to modify your point of supply so that the proposed system can be connected.